VaporeonScripts/pack-commit/README.md

   - At the commit message prompt: type `history` to reuse one of your last 5 logged messages, or `skip` to bail out of that specific round entirely without committing anything for it.
   - A round only counts toward the final push if `git commit` actually created a commit — if nothing was staged for that round, it's skipped rather than falsely counted.
 - Before pushing, it shows the branch you're pushing to and asks for confirmation — same `undo`/`amend` options are available here too, for commits made during this run.
-- Pushes once at the end (auto-rebasing on top of any remote changes first) and shows a summary of what was actually pushed, plus an aggregate diffstat (total files/insertions/deletions across every commit made this run — accurate even if you used `undo`, `amend`, or `skip` along the way) and how long the whole run took.
+- Pushes once at the end (auto-rebasing on top of any remote changes first) and shows a summary of what was actually pushed, plus a colorized aggregate diffstat (green insertions, red deletions; total files/insertions/deletions across every commit made this run — accurate even if you used `undo`, `amend`, or `skip` along the way) and how long the whole run took.
+Each individual commit's own summary is colorized the same way.

 ## Logs